-Many households are likely to face difficulties in accessing market owner-occupation, including discounted market housing, due to low levels of deposits.
-Of concern is the level of debt of households living in rented accommodation both within the social and private rented sectors is high.
+Many households are likely to face difficulties in accessing market owner-occupation, including discounted market housing, due to the level of deposits required.
+Also of concern is the high level of debt of households living in rented accommodation both within the social and private rented sectors.
 This is further impacted by the inability of these households to join the register for social housing if rent arrears are above £500 or there is a payment plan in place for a 12 month period.
 This could be driving a highly benefit dependent private rented sector as households are stuck within expensive private rented accommodation that they are unable to afford, with many households not being eligible or believing they have little chance of being re-housed; and not applying.